Salmonella is a type of bacteria that’s often spread by eating food infected with it.

 Most Salmonella bacteria live on dry surfaces for up to 4 hours before they’re no longer infectious.
 But Salmonella’s survival rate also depends on its species.
 A 2003 study found that Salmonella enteritidis can survive for 4 days on a heavily contaminated surface.

 You typically carry Salmonella bacteria in your body for

 Once salmonellosis takes hold, you’ll start experiencing symptoms rather suddenly.

 - Don’t share anything with someone who has salmonellosis.
-Also, don’t share anything of yours that touches your hands or mouth when you have it.
+Specifically, don’t share anything of yours that touches your hands or mouth when you have it.

-- Don’t kiss or have sex if you or the other person has contracted the bacteria.
+- Don’t have sex if you or the other person has contracted the bacteria.

 - Avoid sharing anything that’s touched your mouth with anyone else until you’re certain you’re no longer carrying the bacteria.

-- Wash your hands immediately after handling animals like reptiles, amphibians, livestock like cows and horses, and both feral and pet animals.
+- Wash your hands immediately after handling animals such as birds, reptiles, amphibians, livestock such as cows and horses, and both wild and pet animals.

 - Clean any surface that’s come into contact with raw meat or other raw foods that may carry bacteria.